 - Medication to make your eye numb

-Your doctor might try to get the object out of your eye by flushing it out, or he may use needles or other instruments.
+Your doctor might try to get the object out of your eye by flushing it out, or they may use needles or other instruments.
 If the object has pierced your eyeball and is stuck inside your eye, you might have a special X-ray or ultrasound taken to see exactly where it is.

 Your doctor might give you antibiotic ointment to put in your eye to prevent infection.
 If there’s a scratch left on your eye after the offending object is removed, you may have to wear an eye patch while it gets better.